EN555/reinforcement-learning-project/README.md

 # Reinforcement-Learning-Project - Space Invader

 ## Project Goal
-To examine the effect of different game representations on different models
+To examine the effect of different game representations on different models and to check the effect of adding explaoration in the test time

 ## Space  Invader Representation
  - Each state represent by the screenshot with some preprocess